muneebshahid298/muneebtest/Readme.txt

 git first try
-This is the first time trying git be hopeful and careful
+This is the first time trying git be hopeful and careful.
+Thanks!!